 I love how Lovecraft’s work creates a sense of cosmic horror and the unknowable.
 His stories often deal with ancient, eldritch deities and forces beyond human understanding, and the characters who encounter these entities are left grappling with madness and despair.
 Lovecraft’s writing is also known for its dense, ornate style and use of ancient, obscure words and phrases, which adds to the sense of otherness and the alien quality of his stories.

-While Lovecraft’s work is not for everyone (his writing can be dense and challenging to get through at times), I have always been drawn to his unique vision and the way he explores the limits of human understanding and the horror that lies beyond.
-His stories have impacted me, and I will always be a fan of his work.
+While Lovecraft’s work is not for everyone (his writing can be dense and challenging to get through at times), I have always been drawn to his unique vision, the way he explores the limits of human understanding and the horror that lies beyond.
+His stories have impacted me, and I will always enjoy his work.

-Another horror writer who has had a profound impact on me is Stephen King.
+Stephen King is another horror writer who has profoundly impacted me.
 From his early novels, such as “Carrie” and “The Shining,” to his more recent works, such as “The Outsider” and “The Institute,” King has an unparalleled ability to craft compelling, multi-faceted characters and to weave together complex, interwoven plots.
 His stories often deal with ordinary people facing extraordinary circumstances and struggling to survive and overcome their fears.